fluca1978/fluca1978.github.io/dogs.md

 Franzina is, of course, my son's first dog.

-I was not convinced about getting a dog, and my father comes to mind here: when my mother decided to get Jack hme, my father was so angry he didn't talk to her for two weeks.
+I was not convinced about getting a dog, and my father comes to mind here: when my mother decided to get Jack home, my father was so angry he didn't talk to her for two weeks.
 My wife did the same to me: she went straight in making Franzina entering the house.

 And I have to admit, this is one of those rare case *she was right* in doing that.